Gayne Maloney Obituary

 March 20, 1927 – October 8, 2020

 Gayne was born to parents Russell and Agnes Maloney in Rhinelander, WI.
 He was named after a popular radio personality at the time of his birth.
-His family moved to Dayton, Minnesota where he grew up and went to school at Dayton School # 39 where his father was the principle and mother a teacher.
+His family moved to Dayton, Minnesota where he grew up and went to school at Dayton School # 39 where his father was the principal and mother a teacher.
 Following elementary school, Gayne went to and graduated from Elk River High School in 1945 where he excelled in sports primarily football, basketball, and baseball.
 In 2012 he was elected to and enshrined in the Elk River High School Hall of Fame for his athletic exploits.
 Following High School, Gayne enrolled at St Thomas College.

 Shortly afterward, Gayne enlisted in the US Army where he served as a Chaplain’s Assistant in post war Berlin, Germany.
 Following his service, Gayne went to work at Honeywell where he worked for 38 years as a supervisor in the manufacturing and assembly departments.
 He supervised as many as 85 people in this role.